Tilting Point will invest up to $60 million in user acquisition for Loop Games’ Match 3D game

 Agili said that Loop Games is another example of the success of Turkish mobile game developers (Zynga has bought three Turkish mobile companies for billions of dollars).

 Match 3D tests players’ memory as they match pairs of 3D objects mixed together.
-The popular title was the No. 7 most-downloaded free iOS game in the U.S. in December 2020, after being among the top 50 free downloads in the U.S. for the prior six months.
+It was the No. 7 most-downloaded free iOS game in the U.S. in December, after being among the top 50 free downloads in the U.S. for the prior six months.

-Match 3D began as a game prototyped in just two weeks from the Loop Games development team based in Ankara, Turkey.
+Match 3D began as a game prototyped in just two weeks from the Loop development team based in Ankara, Turkey.
 Loop Games, which aims to create games that offer players a way to relax, is led by founder and CEO Mert Gur, a developer with 20 mobile games under his belt in various genres.

 Gur’s achievements include having won Best Game of the Year for Kristal Piksel from TOGED (Game Development Association of Turkey), and being part of a two-person team chosen as part of Google’s Indie Game Accelerator program.